SaltyAom/niku/doc/tutorial/foundation.md

   .build()
 ```

-Congratulations!
-You've now understand all the concept and how to adopt the Niku library in your project!

 You can explore more at [Available Widget page](doc/widget/README.md) which would help you find what you're looking for.

 Beside that, Niku library is created to helped developer to easier maintain and write friendly Flutter code!